pragmint/open-practices/practices/automate-database-migrations.md

 ## Exercise 1: Create a Simple Migration Script
 * **Objective**: Learn the basics of writing a migration script by creating a simple script that adds a new table to your database.
 * **Tasks**:
-  1. Choose a database migration tool compatible with your database system (e.g., Flyway, Liquibase).
+  1. Choose a database migration tool compatible with your database system (e.g., Flyway, Liquibase, etc).
   2. Write a migration script to create a new table with at least three columns: an ID, a name, and a timestamp.
   3. Run the migration script against your local development database.
   4. Verify the table was created successfully by querying the database.